 The result of the ConvertSelection request is that a SelectionNotify event will be received.
-For the definition of a SelectionNotify event, see the section called "Responsibilities of the Selection Owner".
+For the definition of a SelectionNotify event, see Responsibilities of the Selection Owner.

 The requestor, selection, time, and target arguments will be the same as those on the ConvertSelection request.